 Buying car insurance isn’t always the most pivotal decision we make in our lives.
-Sometimes it’s easier to call a number you see on a commercial or just go with your friend’s carrier.
+Sometimes it’s easier to call a number you see on a commercial, work with a local auto insurance agent or go with your friend’s carrier.

 However, the easiest method is not always the best, or most efficient, method of getting from point A to point B. The auto insurance coverage you choose can make a huge impact on the aftermath of a car accident.